Glossary of ancient Roman religion: fata deorum

 Fata deorum or the contracted form fata deum are the utterances of the gods; that is, prophecies.
 These were recorded in written form, and conserved by the state priests of Rome for consultation.
 The fata are both "fate" as known and determined by the gods, or the expression of the divine will in the form of verbal oracles.
 Fata deum is a theme of the Aeneid, Virgil's national epic of Rome.

 The Sibylline Books (Fata Sibyllina or Libri Fatales), composed in Greek hexameters, are an example of written fata.
 These were not Roman in origin but were believed to have been acquired in only partial form by Lucius Tarquinius Superbus.
 They were guarded by the priesthood of the decemviri sacris faciundis "ten men for carrying out sacred rites", later fifteen in number: quindecimviri sacris faciundis.
 No one read the books in their entirety; they were consulted only when needed.
 A passage was selected at random and its relevance to the current situation was a matter of expert interpretation.
 They were thought to contain fata rei publicae aeterna, "prophecies eternally valid for Rome".
 They continued to be consulted throughout the Imperial period until the time of Christian hegemony.
 Augustus installed the Sibylline books in a special golden storage case under the statue of Apollo in the Temple of Apollo Palatinus.
 The emperor Aurelian chastised the senate for succumbing to Christian influence and not consulting the books.
 Julian consulted the books regarding his campaign against Persia, but departed before he received the unfavorable response of the college; Julian was killed and the Temple of Apollo Palatinus burned.

 fas

 Fas is a central concept in Roman religion.
 Although translated in some contexts as "divine law," fas is more precisely that which is "religiously legitimate," or an action that is lawful in the eyes of the gods.
 In public religion, fas est is declared before announcing an action required or allowed by Roman religious custom and by divine law.
-Fas is thus both distinguished from and linked to ius (plural iura), "law, lawfulness, justice," as indicated by Vergil's often-cited phrase fas et iura sinunt, "fas and iura allow (it)," which Servius explains as "divine and human laws permit (it), for fas pertains to religion, iura to the human being."
+Fas is thus both distinguished from and linked to ius (plural iura), "law, lawfulness, justice," as indicated by Virgil's often-cited phrase fas et iura sinunt, "fas and iura allow (it)," which Servius explains as "divine and human laws permit (it), for fas pertains to religion, iura to the human being."